 I learned this approach from Charles Williams of FastExcel, who has a fantastic, detailed article here: Why 2 VLOOKUPS are better than 1 VLOOKUP.

-Note: Your data must sorted to use this trick.
+Note: Your data must be sorted to use this trick.
 It's simply a way to protect against a missing lookup value, while maintaining a fast lookup.

 23. INDEX and MATCH together can do everything VLOOKUP can do and more